-Developmental and line editing for fantasy fiction authors
+Developmental editing for self-publishing fantasy fiction authors

 Hello, I’m Stacey

 Hi, I’m Stacey.
 I’m here to help you create a novel your readers will experience.
 Because with the help of developmental editing, a story becomes more than just words written on a page.

 You see, when people remember their favourite books, they remember them because the book connected with them on an emotional level.
 Because something, whether theme, characters, or even the plot, made them feel.